rfoucard/cra-fast-track/templates/security-report-process.md

     D --> E{"Triage result"}

-    E -- "Rejected" --> R["Inform reporter that the report was rejected"]
+    E -- "Rejected" --> R["Inform reporter that the report was rejected"] E -- "Extension" --> EXT[" "]

-    E -- "Extension" --> H["Inform reporter that the report was accepted and categorized as Extension"]
+    EXT --> H["Inform reporter that the report was accepted and categorized as Extension"]

     E -- "Core" --> F{"Does the report indicate potential active exploitation?"}
     F -- "Yes" --> FP["<a href="https://github.com/rfoucard/cra-fast-track/blob/main/templates/actively-exploited-vulnerability-process.md">Active Exploitation Assessment Process"</a>]